sandtreader/obtools/README.md

 * Logging
 * ... and lots of other handy stuff

+XMLMesh (obtools/xmlmesh) is an XML-based publish-subscribe system with clients / bindings for C, C++, PHP, Perl and Javascript.

 The tools in obtools/tools should be considered an early experiment in automated ORM code generation in C++ direct from XMI.
 If you don't know what that is, it's unlikely you will need it :-)

 ## Building